 Art & Design

-Homework will be set on a Friday and handed back in on the following Wednesday.
+Homework will be set on a Thursday and handed back in on the following Thursday.

-There is a two week rota for learning to be completed at home - one week the focus will be on English and Maths; the following week home learning will cover other foundation subjects, e.g. Science, History, Art etc.
+There is a two-week rota for learning to be completed at home - one week the focus will be on English and Maths; the following week home learning will cover other foundation subjects, e.g. Science, History, Art etc.

 Every pupil is expected to read at home daily for at least 10 minutes.
 We would encourage your child to read as many different genres as possible.
 Please sign the reading records to indicate that this has been done each day.